Giftea/blog/posts/building-a-rich-text-editor-with-react-and-milkdown.md

 In this tutorial, we'll explore how to build a rich text editor with React.js and Milkdown.

 In the following sections, I will walk you through creating a React component that allows users to type in Markdown and preview the result in real time.
-Whether a beginner or an experienced React developer, this post will provide valuable insights and a solid foundation for building your rich text editor.
+Whether you are a beginner or an experienced React developer, this post will provide valuable insights and a solid foundation for building your rich text editor.

 ## What is Milkdown?